pbandyop/Image_Processing/README.md

 -------------------------------------

 This code cannot be used by any other party without any permission.
 If done, then it will be illegal.
 For further contributions, please contact pbandyop@cs.helsinki.fi

+P.S.
+As this project was build as a part of research orgranization, so data files haven't been added.